Bangkok Itinerary (4 Days): A Curated Insider’s Guide

 Where to Stay

-Generally, accommodation is great value for money in Bangkok.
-There are a few areas of Bangkok of interest to travellers and you’ll probably want to base yourself in one of these districts.
+Generally, accommodation is great value for money in Bangkok and here you’ll find some of the best luxury hotels in the country.
+There are a few areas of Bangkok of interest to travelers and you’ll probably want to base yourself in one of these districts.

 Khao San Road and Banglamphu are the main backpacker area and the historical heart of the city, Chao Phraya Riverside, is a scenic place to stay with a mix of everything you might want nearby, Silom/Sathon, the main business and financial areas of the city and Siam, Bangkok’s most intense shopping district.